microtrain/bootcamp/13-Express/04-AuthAPI.md

 # Authentication API
 In the previous section we created a REST API that performs CRUD operations against a users API.
+In this section we will build an API that that will allow for user authentication and session creation.

 ## User Authentication with Passport
+We will use [express-session](https://www.npmjs.com/package/express-session) as our session manager and store our session data in our mongo database using [connect-mongo](https://www.npmjs.com/package/connect-mongo).
+We will use a combonation of [Passport](http://www.passportjs.org/) modules to manage authentication.

 ### Passport Local Strategy
-[</> code](https://github.com/microtrain/mean1.example.com/commit/78b0dc53d4851621d4dc7b8ea2d6a2a6d48f2fbb) Install all the packages needed for building a passport session and storing it in the database.
+[</> code](https://github.com/microtrain/mean.example.com/commit/5b9cdccf310b15c295ac5d864110903de0d1fd1a) Install all the packages needed for building a passport session and storing it in the database.
 The commit points to the package.json files, you can install these pacakges using the following npm commands or you can update your package.json file from the repo and run a single ```npm install```.

 ```sh
 npm install passport